 Plumbing Facilities and Fixtures

-- In-class bathrooms will be closed and students/staff will utilize the master/main bathrooms.
-The master/main bathrooms will be checked periodically throughout the day for soap and paper towels.
-Hand air dryers will be disconnected and paper towel dispensers will be installed.
+- In-class bathrooms are closed and students/staff utilize the master/main bathrooms.
+The master/main bathrooms are checked periodically throughout the day for soap and paper towels.
+Hand air dryers have been disconnected and paper towel dispensers have been installed.

-- Water fountains will be made available and will be regularly sanitized
+- Water fountains have been made available and are regularly sanitized

 - Proper ventilation options are being reviewed and will be followed to ensure proper air circulation, etc. windows and doors should be open when possible to increase air circulation.